10 Things People Misunderstand About INTJs

 When INTJs have to spend a great deal of time around people who A) interrupt them, B) are emotionally over-reactive, or C) force them to be more social than is comfortable, they can feel overwhelmed and overstimulated.
 Work becomes harder, focus becomes impossible, and the INTJ can feel mentally flustered and anxious.

 Other people, who are often unable to understand the INTJ’s need for alone time or mental stimulation, can take this as a personal affront.
-They might think that the INTJ is disinterested in them or simply rude — “look at how he’s sitting with his arms crossed,” they might say.
+They might think that the INTJ is disinterested in them or simply rude — “look at how he’s sitting with his arms crossed,” they might think.
 Or “why is she always asking me to turn down my music?”
 But if you know an INTJ, you can see this as an opportunity to show your own care and support for their needs.
 There should be some give and take in any relationship; and if you truly respect your INTJ friend or partner, it’s important to understand the parameters of their energetic limits.

 #10 – People Interpret Their Challenges as Mean-Spirited